-New York City is one of several cities across the country that prohibits employment-related credit checks.
+Have you been fired, demoted, or denied a job based on your credit history in New York City?
+If so, you may be entitled to compensation.
 The Stop Credit Discrimination in Employment Act (SCDEA) makes it illegal for employees to use or request the consumer credit check of a job applicant or employee to make employment decisions.
-As a result, it’s illegal for an employer or potential employer to make employment decisions based on your credit history.

-Have you been fired, demoted, or denied a job based on your credit history in New York City?
-If so, you may be entitled to compensation by filing a claim with the NYC Commission on Human Rights.
 At Lipsky Lowe LLP, we hold New York City employers accountable when they discriminate against employees based on their credit history.
-Contact us today to schedule your initial consultation and learn how we will advocate for your right to compensation.
+Contact us today to learn how we can help protect your employment rights and seek just compensation.

-New York City joined California, Hawaii, Illinois, Washington, and other states in prohibiting credit reports in employment in 2015.
-The Stop Credit Discrimination in Employment Act (SCDEA) amended the New York City Human Rights Law to prohibit employer credit checks in certain situations.
-Employers cannot request or use a job applicant or employee’s consumer credit history and use that information to make employment decisions, such as:
+In 2015, New York City joined California, Hawaii, Illinois, Washington, and other states in prohibiting credit reports in employment.
+The SCDEA amended the New York City Human Rights Law (NYCHRL) to prohibit employer credit checks in certain situations.
+Employers cannot request or use a job applicant or employee’s consumer credit history to make employment decisions, such as:

 • Hiring